ezequielandrush/K8s_theHardWay/README.md

 # K8s_theHardWay
-K8s the hard way repo for bare metal
+K8s the hard way repo for bare metal on raspi